newrelic/FY23SKO-OaC/Part_5-Bonus_round_CLI.md

 9) Convert a dashboard json to Terraform HCL

-10) (Very difficult) Get a dashboard from New Relic, and give the titles of all the widgets
+10) (Very difficult) Get a dashboard from New Relic, and give the titles of all the widgets using ONLY the CLI